 - Craft some campaigns focusing on your most valuable content.
 Your list is ice cold and you don’t have time to warm it up.
 Put your best foot forward right out of the gate and be as helpful as you can.

 Remember: You are not here to spam, you want to offer help to those that have worked with you or considered you a viable alternative in the past.
 If you are already utilizing email marketing, time to step on the gas!
-For more on how to give your email marketing a boost, consider the six types of marketing emails by downloading our free eBook here.

 This is an interesting option, in that you can setup your Google Adwords account to target traffic not only from desktop users — but specifically from the mobile users with whom you’ll be losing that critical exposure.
 If you know which terms are driving valuable traffic through mobile searches for your business, you can target just those terms.
 This will help maintain a modest spend limit while generating more of those important conversion opportunities.